varda/manwe/README.rst

 genomic variation frequencies.
 It also provides a command line interface to some of its functionality.

-.. warning:: This is a work in progress, probably not yet ready for use!
+**Warning:** This is a work in progress, probably not yet ready for use!

 The main goal of Manwë is to offer the complete Varda API, but on an abstraction level that is nice to work with from Python code.